Dropbox: File System Changes (2024)

 • Example: Your Team Folder is “MED-Research.”
 You have a subfolder, “Study Participants,” that includes subfolders with participants’ names, like “John Doe.”
 Within a participant subfolder, you have another subfolder, “Non-identifiable subject data.”
 You share the “Non-identifiable subject data” subfolder with someone who doesn’t have access to the Team Folder.
 The Team Folder and parent subfolder NAMES (not content) will now be visible to that individual. (“MED-Research > Study Participants > John Doe > Non-identifiable subject data” instead of just “Non-identifiable subject data.”)

 • Any other files or subfolders a collaborator is not explicitly shared on will remain hidden from their view.
-(This means all content in that file/folder path is still hidden - subfolder names are not.)
+(This means all content in that folder path is still hidden - subfolder names are not.)

 • We strongly recommend reviewing your Team Folder’s subfolder structures and sharing before June 11 and updating as needed.
 This will ensure that confidential or sensitive subfolder names are not revealed to collaborators shared at that level.